 Key Safeguarding Staff in School

 Our Designated Lead for Safeguarding Children (DSL) is Mr Phillips.
-He is supported by two Deputy Designated Safeguarding Leads; Mrs Poole who is our Deputy Headteacher and Mrs Sheard who is our Pupil & Parent Support Manager.
+He is supported by 3 Deputy Designated Safeguarding Leads; Mrs Rutherford who is our Deputy Headteacher, Mrs Robinson, our SEDNCO and Mrs Sheard who is our Pupil & Parent Support Manager.
 In addition, we have a Nominated Safeguarding Governor, who ensures school policies and practice are robustly implemented, this is Mrs Walton.

 The main work of a Safeguarding Lead is to: